LaunchPal

 It starts a new server, copies settings and files, moves domains and decommissions the old one.

-When your looking to save a standard setup that you want to use for creating other projects - using templates is best.
+When your looking to save a standard setup that you want to use for creating other projects - is best.

 Example